 But there is another path.
 (We’ll call it the one less traveled.)
 Think about the internal sensation you feel when you hum with your ears plugged.
 That sensation is the sound passing directly through your bone structure to the cochlea and is a process known as bone conduction.
 (And that path makes all the difference.)

 - Try it, right now — you’ll notice your voice sounds deeper since bones conduct low frequency better than air.

 Beethoven’s 18th Century Technology

 So what do Dreem and Beethoven have in common?
 Since Beethoven couldn’t hear, he utilized bone conduction (and his brilliant memory) when he composed his music.
 He attached a rod to his piano and bit down on it, holding the rod between his teeth.
 As he played music, he could feel the vibrations in his jawbone and perceive sounds.
 That’s how a deaf man could compose this.

 Beethoven’s nifty invention has been improved upon by modern technology.
 And you can find it in Dreem!
-The device has a tiny piece of metal that transmits sound directly into your skull, allowing you to hear safe sound stimulations that help you get more rest without having to deal with earphones all night long (and without waking anyone that’s sharing the bed with you!)
+The device has a tiny piece of metal that transmits sound directly into your skull, allowing you to listen to relaxation exercises and your morning alarm without having to deal with headphones all night long (or worry about waking up the person sleeping next to you! )

-So next time you go to sleep with Dreem — thank Beethoven as well.
+So next time you go to sleep with your Dreem 2 headband — thank Beethoven as well.